allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 As you can see and as expected, the classical approach gives accurate results but it consumes a lot of memory, while the solution using HLL brings results characterized by approx. 1% error, but in return we use much less memory.
 A certain surprise for me is the poor result of the Kotlin `distinct` function; I expected results more similar to the variant based on the `HashSet`.
+Presumably the key difference is that it returns an instance of the `List` class rather than `HashSet`.
+This requires further investigation, which is beyond the scope of my considerations.

 The HLL algorithm is implemented in several solutions, including the aforementioned Elasticsearch, as well as in e.g. [Redis](https://redis.com/redis-best-practices/counting/hyperloglog/) and [Presto](https://prestodb.io/docs/current/functions/hyperloglog.html).
 The above experiments clearly show that the approximate method, in case